escapin/CVJFunct/README.md

 the following cryptographic operations:

-1. Public Key Encryption with a Public Key Infrastructure;
+1. Public Key Encryption with a Public Key Infrastructure
-2. Digital Signatures with a Public Key Infrastructure;
+2. Digital Signatures with a Public Key Infrastructure
-3. Private Symmetric Encryption;
+3. Private Symmetric Encryption
-4. Nonce Generation;
+4. Nonce Generation
-5. Authenticated Message Transmission: an authenticated channel to a server;
+5. Authenticated Message Transmission: an authenticated channel to a server
-6. Secure Authenticated Message Transmission: an encrypted and authenticated channel to a server.
+6. Secure Authenticated Message Transmission: an encrypted and authenticated channel to a server

 The real operations can be used for actually implementing Java